sanity-io/sanity-media-starter-template/README.md

 npm run setup:token -w studio
 ```

 Navigate to the `API` tab in your project settings, and create a new token.
-Copy the token and paste it into the terminal.

-Add the value of the token to your `.env` files, both in the `site` and `studio` packages.
+Copy the token and paste it into your `.env` files, both in the `site` and `studio` packages.

 ### Run the project